jischr/taraforboulder/content/en/experience/index.md

 - Role: Council Member
 - Elected to a 2-year term in November 2021
-- Re-ected to a 3-year term in November 2023
+- Re-elected to a 3-year term in November 2023

 ### Downtown Boulder Community Initiatives Board (DBCI)
 *2020 - present*